 There are several train stations in Manchester city center.
 The main train station in Manchester is Piccadilly, but some lines terminate at Victoria, Oxford Road or Deansgate.

-Likewise, buses may terminate at one of the several bus stations in the city.
+Likewise, buses may terminate at one of several bus stations.
 However, most routes end at the Manchester Coach Station or Shudehill Bus Station.

 Getting Around Manchester

-Getting around in Manchester is fairly simple – especially when spending a full day in the city center.
+Getting around in Manchester is fairly simple.
 The city is flat and easy to navigate on foot.
 That said, there are also buses and trams that can help visitors get to where they are going.

 In addition to the paid public transport services, there are two free Manchester bus lines that loop around the city center.

-For our two-night stay in Manchester, UK, we opted to stay at The Abel Heywood.
+For our two nights in Manchester, UK, we opted to stay at The Abel Heywood.
 The mid-range hotel offers clean and stylish rooms with an optional breakfast at affordable prices.
 Plus, the location is right in the center of the buzzing NQ district (yet the rooms are quiet).
-Check if there is availability for your stay in Manchester!

-Whether you are planning a day trip in Manchester or staying longer, there are a few things you will want to be sure you pack for your trip.
+Whether you are planning a day trip in Manchester or staying longer, there are a few things you will want to pack for your trip.
 Don’t forget your FREE Packing Checklist!

 Fun Fact: The worker bee is the symbol of Manchester for it’s unity and strong work ethic!